 - Are we on track?
 Are we following the plan?

-Who Decides on Content
+Who Decides on Content?

-The Board
+- Board

-The CEO
+- CEO

-The Finance Manager
+- Finance Manager

 Ultimately delivering the information on which good decisions can be based, should be the end-goal for each party.